criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/3-capping.md

 In practice, it is difficult to avoid having any actions with very low propensity.
 Indeed:
  - assigning significant propensity to some actions which are known (or strongly suspected) to perform badly would degrade the whole system performances
- - when he action space is large, it is just not possible to assign a large probability to every action.
+ - when the action space is large, it is just not possible to assign a large probability to every action.

 ### Hidden variance

-When the probability of an action is really low, the associated weigh can grow really large, but is almost never observed.
+When the probability of an action is very close to zero the associated weigh can grow really large, but is almost never observed.

 For example, let's assume that an action $a_0$ has:
 - probability $0.1$ on $\pi_{test}$